storj-thirdparty/velero-plugin/README.md

 # Velero plugin for Tardigrade

-__NOTE__ this project isn't in our current focus, priorities nor short-term roadmap.
+__NOTE__ this project isn't in our current focus, priorities, nor short-term roadmap.
 We are looking for outside contributions for possible bug fixes and updates and possible missing features.

 ## Description